Electrical impedance tomography: Lung

 The above image shows an EIT study of a 10-day-old baby breathing normally with 16 adhesive electrodes applied to the chest.

 Image reconstruction from absolute impedance measurements requires consideration of the exact dimensions and shape of a body as well as the precise electrode location since simplified assumptions would lead to major reconstruction artifacts.
 While initial studies assessing aspects of absolute EIT have been published, this area of research has not yet reached the level of maturity which would make it suitable for clinical use.

 In contrast, time difference EIT determines relative impedance changes that may be caused by either ventilation or changes of end-expiratory lung volume.
 These relative changes are referred to a baseline level, which is typically defined by the intra-thoracic impedance distribution at the end of expiration.

-Time difference EIT images can be generated continuously and right at the bedside.
-These attributes make regional lung function monitoring particularly useful whenever there is a need to improve oxygenation or CO_{2} elimination and when therapy changes are intended to achieve a more homogenous gas distribution in mechanically ventilated patients.
-EIT lung imaging can resolve the changes in the regional distribution of lung volumes between e.g. dependent and non-dependent lung regions as ventilator parameters are changed.
+Time difference EIT images can be generated continuously at the bedside.
+These attributes make regional lung function monitoring particularly useful whenever there is a need to improve oxygenation or CO_{2} elimination and when therapy changes are intended to achieve a more homogeneous gas distribution in mechanically ventilated patients.
+EIT lung imaging can resolve the changes in the regional distribution of lung volumes between, e.g., dependent and non-dependent lung regions as ventilator parameters are changed.
 Thus, EIT measurements may be used to guide specific ventilator settings to maintain lung protective ventilation for each patient.

 Besides the applicability of EIT in the ICU, first studies with spontaneously breathing patients reveal further promising applications.
-The high temporal resolution of EIT allows regional assessment of common dynamic parameters used in pulmonary function testing (e.g. forced expiratory volume in 1 second).
-Additionally, specially developed image fusion methods overlaying functional EIT-data with morphological patient data (e.g. CT or MRI images) may be used to get a comprehensive insight into the pathophysiology of the lungs, which might be useful for patients with obstructive lung diseases (e.g. COPD, CF).
+The high temporal resolution of EIT allows regional assessment of common dynamic parameters used in pulmonary function testing (e.g., forced expiratory volume in one second).
+Additionally, specially developed image fusion methods overlaying functional EIT data with morphological patient data (e.g., CT or MRI images) may be used to get a comprehensive insight into the pathophysiology of the lungs, which might be useful for patients with obstructive lung diseases (e.g., COPD or CF).